Trail Conditions

 (Mt Sima – Wolf Creek)

+22 Nov 2025 trail reported to be plowed.
 Caution wild fire prevention project in progress in the Wolf Creek / Mary Lake area with crews and equipment working on and near trail as well as possible plowed sections throughout the winter.

 Crater Lake Trail No Report New trail re-route, follow Mt.
 Sima road instead of going through copper pits.

-Dawson City Area Great
+Dawson City Area No Report

 Dawson Overland Trail